Martha Ann Ricks: Life

-In Liberia, Erskine married Zion Harris, an emigrant whom she had first met on board ship to Liberia.
+In Liberia, Erskine married Zion (Sion) Harris.
 The couple were successful farmers and traveled with Liberia's first president Joseph Jenkins Roberts in 1848, after independence, visiting both the United States and the United Kingdom.

-The Harris couple raised turkeys, ducks, and sheep, as well as growing crops.
+The Harris couple raised turkeys, ducks, sheep, and growing crops.
 Ricks was also known for the high quality of her needlework.
 Ricks was very good at quilting and had won a prize in 1858 for silk stockings that she made.
-After Harris died, she married again, to Henry Ricks, and became known as Martha Ann Ricks.
+After Harris died, she married Henry Ricks and started to be known as Martha Ann Ricks.

 Over the years, Ricks developed an interest in Queen Victoria.
-She was determined that one day she would meet the queen.
-Over the course of 25 years, Ricks worked on a quilt that she wanted to give to the queen.

-The quilt depicted the Liberian Coffee Tree and was made of silk cotton.
+She determined that, one day, she would meet the queen.
+She told a reporter in an unknown year:"I want to go to London to see the Queen.
+I know I cannot speak to her, but I hope to see her pass along, and then I will return to my farm in Liberia, and die contented.
+The Lord told me I should see the Queen, and I know I will."Over the course of 25 years, Ricks worked on a quilt that she wanted to give to the queen.
+The quilt depicted the Liberian Coffee Tree and was made of silk cotton, with a total material cost of $25 in currency.
 Its pattern included more than 300 green leaves, and coffee berries in red.
-A tree of life trunk occupied the center of the quilt, and the background was white.
+A tree of life trunk occupied the quilt's center, and the background was white.
+Contemporaneous 1897 publication Victoria: Her Life and Reign described the quilt as "a beautiful piece of needle-work, representing on a white satin ground the coffee trees of Liberia, with the berries in all stages of fruition".